tianjianh/CSCI-596-Final-Project-Fall-2021/README.md

 # CSCI-596 Fall 2021 Project

 This project is done by Tianjian Huang and Yue (Julien) Yu.
 In this project, we compare the performance of several off-the-shelf Basic Linear Algebra Subprograms (BLAS): Intel Math Kernel Library ([MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html)), [Apple Accelerate](https://developer.apple.com/documentation/accelerate), and Basic Linear Algebra Subprograms ([OpenBLAS](https://www.openblas.net/)).
 BLAS provides common linear algebra operations, such as vector addition, scalar multiplication, dot products, linear combinations, and matrix multiplication.
 They are no doubt the fundamental building blocks of modern numerical software and machine learning as well.
 We start from the most basic General Matrix Multiply (GEMM) and move to complicated operations such as matrix factorization.
-We try to give some performance recommendations and also try to analysis what happened behind the scenes.
+We try to give some performance recommendations and also try to analyze what happened behind the scenes.

 ## Numpy Benchmarks